mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

         return self
 ```

 What actually happens in `_process_node`?
-We start by randomly selecting our features (or just all of them if `self.feature_select` is 1.0), followed by iterating through the features and calling the node's `split_on_feature` method to find the optimal split for each feature.
-We then find the feature whose split resulted in the lowest Gini impurity in the child nodes and compare it to our current impurity.
+We start by randomly selecting a subset of features (or just all of them if `self.feature_select` is 1.0), followed by iterating through those features and calling the node's `split_on_feature` method to find that feature's optimal split.
+We then find the feature whose split resulted in the lowest Gini impurity in the child nodes and compare it to our current node's impurity.
 If the best split resulted in a lower impurity, we return the child nodes; if not, we return `None` to indicate we should stop traversing.

 {% include header-python.html %}
 ```python